Botanical Oil List (A–Z): 70+ Carrier Oils for Skincare

 When you know where and how your botanical oil is made, you’re not just caring for your skin — you’re also protecting ecosystems, communities, and future harvests.

-Some oils are by-products (like grapeseed, rice bran, cranberry, cucumber) — meaning they’re upcycled from food industries, giving new life to what would otherwise be waste.
-Others, like argan, shea, marula, tamanu, carry deep cultural roots and are often produced through fair-trade cooperatives that empower women and local farmers.
-And then there’s the importance of traceability: choosing suppliers who provide organic certification, transparent sourcing, and RSPO-certified palm derivatives.
-These decisions matter as much as the oil’s fatty acid profile.
+Some oils are by-products (like grapeseed, rice bran, cranberry, and cucumber), meaning they’re upcycled from food industry waste and given a second life instead of being discarded.
+Others, such as argan, shea, marula, and tamanu, carry deep cultural roots and are often produced through fair-trade cooperatives that support local communities and traditional harvesting practices.
+Traceability also matters — choosing suppliers with organic certification, transparent sourcing, and responsibly managed palm derivatives is as important as understanding an oil’s fatty acid profile.

-For example, argan oil cooperatives in Morocco provide income for thousands of rural women while preserving ancient argan forests.
-Similarly, grapeseed oil transforms wine industry waste into a silky, lightweight skincare ingredient.
+For example, argan oil cooperatives in Morocco provide income for thousands of rural women while helping preserve ancient argan forests.
+Similarly, grapeseed oil transforms wine industry waste into a lightweight, functional skincare ingredient.

 What is a botanical oil and how do you pick the right one for your skin?